One of the best is 'The Spy Who Came in from the Cold' by John le Carré. It's a classic that gives a gritty and realistic view of Cold War espionage.

 The authenticity.
 Since they are based on true stories, we get a real - life glimpse into the world of espionage.
 For example, in books about female spies in war - time, we can learn about the secret codes they used.

-Another great one is 'Unbroken' by Laura Hillenbrand.
-It tells the incredible true story of Louis Zamperini, an Olympic athlete who became a prisoner of war.
-The story is full of survival, resilience, and the human spirit's strength.
+Another good one is 'Unbroken' by Laura Hillenbrand.
+It tells the amazing true story of Louis Zamperini, an Olympic athlete who then faced incredible hardships during World War II, including being a prisoner of war.
+It's a story of resilience and the human spirit.